KritikaChoudhary/SickPro/README.md

 ## Usage

 Simply open the app, and make sure it has wifi access.
-All relevant information is displayed in a minimalist manner, and the controls are intutive.
+All relevant information is displayed in a minimalist manner, and the controls are intuitive.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.